There are a number of factors which make Caddick Davies the ideal option for anyone facing a motoring charge in England or Wales:

 In the age of automated systems, emails and with the changing practices of insurers, we have noticed that this is becoming an ever more common account.

-In these circumstances, if you receive a Fixed Penalty Notice or are summonsed to appear before the Magistrates’ Court for driving without third party insurance, we can argue that your license should not be endorsed with penalty points as there are “special reasons” in your case.
+In these circumstances, if you receive a Fixed Penalty Notice or are summonsed to appear before the Magistrates’ Court for driving without third party insurance, we can argue that your licence should not be endorsed with penalty points as there are “special reasons” in your case.

 If you find yourself with a Fixed Penalty Notice or Court Summons for an offence of driving with no insurance and believe that you may have “special reasons”, please contact us for advice and a no obligation consultation on how we can help you.